mmateenm90/Amazon-Forest-Dataset/readme.txt

--> Reporsitory containing code and explantion of processes regarding the creation of Amazon Forest Dataset.
+-> Repository containing code and explanation of processes regarding the creation of Amazon Forest Dataset.

    -- Dataset is available at Dryad repository: <add link here after upload in Dryad>